Facelifts and Neck Lifts

 Click a photo below to view information and thousands of pictures of various types of facelifts performed by Dr. Niamtu.

 The above picture is dated.
-We performed our 1,200th face and neck lift this year on 10-14-19.
-This is a goal that few cosmetic surgeons reach, but because Dr. Niamtu only does faces he performs many more than the average cosmetic surgeon
+We performed our 1,200th face and neck lift last year on 10-14-19.
+This is a goal that few cosmetic surgeons reach, but because Dr. Niamtu only does faces he performs many more than the average cosmetic surgeon.

 Facelift surgery is probably the best-known cosmetic facial procedure and is the absolute gold standard for lower face and neck rejuvenation.
 Although there are many new technologies that supposedly address skin and neck tightening, none of these can come close to the improvement and longevity of traditional facelift surgery.